-State appropriations for fiscal year 2013 are currently set at \$160.7 million, which represents a \$1.1 million decrease from fiscal year 2012.
-This has been a continuing trend over the last few years, with State support decreasing from 32% in FY 2008 to 21% in FY 2012.
-The University has amplified the pursuit of extramural funding, increased tuition revenue and new student recruitment efforts, and implemented internal budget reductions to help offset the impact of this trend.
-Even though general appropriation funding for the University overall has declined, the Governor has targeted specific areas of growth for higher education and these include \$5million each for the KSU College of Veterinary Medicine, for animal research programs, and for animal health research at the Biosecurity Research Institute.
-Another area of support is \$3.5 million a year over a ten year period for an initiative to increase the number of engineering graduates.
+State appropriations for fiscal year 2014 are currently set at \$159.7 million, compared to \$166.5 million in fiscal year 2013.
+This is a 4% decrease in State support.
+The University continues to pursue extramural funding, is reviewing tuition revenue options and new student recruitment efforts, and has implemented internal budget reallocations to help offset this trend.
+Even though general appropriation funding for the University overall has declined, the Governor continued to support the initiative to increase the number of engineering graduates from the University, by funding the second year of a \$3.5 million a year strategy to span a ten year period.

-In 2010, the University launched a planning initiative with the visionary goal to be recognized as a Top 50 Public Research University by the year 2025.
+The University's visionary goal to be recognized as a Top 50 Public Research University by the year 2025, continues to make progress.
 Key metrics have been identified to benchmark and measure our progress and theme areas with goals, associated action plans, and expected outcomes have been defined.
-The University continues to actively move forward towards this goal.
+The next step is to expand the planning from the university-level focus to the college, department, and similar unit tiers.

-Student enrollment for the 2011-2012 academic year was consistent with 2010-2011, with projections for the 2012-2013 academic year remaining strong.
+Student enrollment for the 2012-2013 academic year grew slightly over 2011-2012, with projections for the 2013-2014 academic year predicting moderate growth.
 Overall, the financial position of the University is favorable and management will continue to monitor state and national economic conditions as part of its financial planning.